cblearn/cblearn/README.md

 Comparison-based Learning are the Machine Learning algorithms to use, when training data are ordinal comparisons instead of Euclidean points.

+**VSS 2022: Please find an example of psychophysical scaling with triplets [here](https://readthedocs.org/projects/cblearn/generated_examples/plot_psychophysical_scales.html)**

+Triplet comparisons from human observers are useful to model the perceived similarity of objects.
-Triplet comparisons can be gathered e.g. from human studies with Query like "Which of the following bands is most similar to Queen?".
+These human triplets are collected in studies, asking questions like "Which of the following bands is most similar to Queen?" or "Which color appears most similar to the reference?".

 This library provides an easy to use interface to comparison-based learning algorithms.
 It plays hand-in-hand with scikit-learn: